 If you opt for a child term life insurance rider, you typically pay a flat-rate fee to insure all your children, and each may have the option of converting to a permanent whole life insurance policy once they reach adulthood.
 If a child passes away before adulthood, the death benefit applies to each insured child.
 If you choose stand-alone child whole life insurance policies, each policy is paid for separately.

 Q. What if I have a child term life insurance rider and then I have more kids?

 A child term life insurance rider is usually added to an adult policy at time of issue.
 Because the rider covers all children born to or adopted by the policyholder, additional children are automatically covered.

 Q. If I already have life insurance, is it too late to add a child term life insurance rider?

 It depends on your insurance company.
-Speak with your insurance agent or Wealth Strategist to see if a child term life insurance rider is still an option for you.
+Speak with your insurance agent or a Paradigm Life wealth strategist to see if a child term life insurance rider is still an option for you.

 Q. If my child converts their term life insurance rider to whole life insurance, will they need a medical exam?